quintuskilbourn/flashbots-docs/docs/flashbots-auction/advanced/gas-fee-refunds.md

 \mu_I(T) = \min\{\sum_{i\in I} b_i(T), v(T) - v(T \setminus I)\},
 $$

-to be the joint marginal contribution of the identities in $I$ to the block.
-Then we choose rebates that are minimally different from the flat-tax rule subject to the constraint that they don't rebate a set of bundles more in total than its joint marginal contribution.
+to be the _joint eligible contribution_ of the identities in $I$ to the block.
+Then we choose rebates that are minimally different from the flat-tax rule subject to the constraint that they don't rebate a set of bundles more in total than its joint eligible contribution.
 This means the vector of rebates $\psi(T, c)$ solves

 $$
 \min_{r\in\mathbb{R}^n_+} \sum_i (r_i - \phi_i(T, c))^2